-- Jobs and Internships committee – This committee is responsible for the posting important information about jobs and internships as well as Graduated schools on the bulletin boards located outside of the Meteorology Lab.
+- Growth and Development committee – This committee is responsible for the posting important information about jobs and internships as well as Graduated schools on the bulletin boards located outside of the Meteorology Lab.

 - Activities committee – This committee will plan and organize all club events.

-- Public Relations committee – This committee is to promote the activities and membership of the Society with Conferences committee as a sub-committee
+- Outreach committee – This committee is to promote the activities and membership of the Society with Conferences committee as a sub-committee

 - Other committees, including ad hoc committees, may be raised as deemed necessary by the e-board.